shopware/shopware/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to Shopware!
+Thank you for contributing to the Shopware BoostDay!
 Please fill out this description template to help us to process your pull request.

-Please make sure to fulfil our contribution guideline (https://docs.shopware.com/en/shopware-platform-dev-en/contribution/contribution-guideline?category=shopware-platform-dev-en/contribution).
+Please make sure to fulfil our general contribution guideline (https://docs.shopware.com/en/shopware-platform-dev-en/contribution/contribution-guideline?category=shopware-platform-dev-en/contribution).

 Do your changes need to be mentioned in the documentation?
 Add notes on your change right now in the documentation files in /src/Docs/Resources and add them to the pull request as well.
--->

-### 1. Why is this change necessary?
+Important!
+Please make sure your PRs follows the following structure:
+-My commit(s) look like this "next-XXXX/my-commit-massage" (next-xxxx is found in the title of the issue) -My title looks something like this "NEXT-XXXX - Issue name" (You can use the same Title as in the issue you're dealing with) -->

-### 2. What does this change do, exactly?
+### 1. What does this change do, exactly?

-### 3. Describe each step to reproduce the issue or behaviour.
+### 2. Describe each step to reproduce the issue or behaviour.

-### 4. Please link to the relevant issues (if any).

-### 5. Checklist
+### 3. Checklist

 - [ ] I have written tests and verified that they fail without my change
 - [ ] I have squashed any insignificant commits